NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 Sets up parameters.
 Here, you can pre-set parameters for the model data and the NCH calculation.

+Make sure to change plot filenames in the MDSL.html to match the model name (ex:cm4) of choice.

 **Section 2**

 Reads in the "zos" data utilizing the pre-determined data catalog in the runtime configuration file (Several runtime config files are available as examples in *~diagnostics/MDSL/Example_files/*).
 Once read in the model data is subset into the reference data time period (1993-2012) and the time mean is computed.